h2yhm/notes-app-back-end/README.md

 To use determined node version, run `nvm use`.

-To run the node server: `npm run start-dev`.
+To run the node server in dev mode: `npm run start-dev`.

+To run the node server in prod mode: `npm run start-prod`.

 To run database migration:
    - `npm run migrate create ‘<migration name>’` to create new migration file.